Airport FOD and habitat management

 Taking away the food source: an effective solution

-What do you do if you want to ban something or someone from an area?
+What do you do when you want to banish something or someone from an area?
 You take away the first necessity of life: food!

 So in this case too, the most effective and logical solution to ban the birds seems to be taking away their food source.
 After all: no food, no reason to stay!
 And the number one food source for birds near airports hides in the substantial areas of grass.
 Insects, reptiles and small rodents thrive in these grass areas, making them an attractive area for (predatory) birds.
 Conclusion: crucial in reducing the risk of bird strikes is an effective habitat management, and hence effective grass management.
 This can be achieved by effective mowing of the grass areas.
 And that is where our TRILO machines come in!